Exact algorithms for semidefinite programs with degenerate feasible set: Examples

 perturbing the constant term of $A$.
 The set $\calV_{r,\iota}(A+ \varepsilon B)$ is smooth and equidimensional for generic $B$, and the expected number of critical points of the restriction of a generic linear function $\ell(x_1,x_2) = \ell_1x_1+\ell_2x_2$ is finite for each $\varepsilon$.

-In Figure \ref{fig:1} we plot the semi-algebraic curve of solutions to the perturbed systems for a fixed linear objective function.
-Eliminating variables $y$ and $z$ from the Lagrange system $\text{Lag}_{r,\iota}(A+\varepsilon B)$, one gets a one-dimensional complex curve, representing the Zariski closure of the red curves in Figure \ref{fig:1}.
+In Figure \ref{fig:1} we plot the semialgebraic curve of solutions to the perturbed systems for a fixed linear objective function.
+Eliminating the variables $y$ and $z$ from the Lagrange system $\text{Lag}_{r,\iota}(A+\varepsilon B)$ yields a one-dimensional complex curve representing the Zariski closure of the red curves in Figure \ref{fig:1}.

-For the special choice $B=\Id_2$, the real trace of the homotopy curve is the line orthogonal to $\ell$, that is parallel to the zero set of $\ell^\perp(x_1,x_2) = \ell_2x_1-\ell_1x_2$ and passing through $(p_1,p_2)$, while if $B$ is drawn randomly the homotopy curve has degree $2$.
+For the special choice $B=\Id_2$, the real trace of the homotopy curve is the line orthogonal to $\ell$, that is parallel to the zero set of $\ell^\perp(x_1,x_2) = \ell_2x_1-\ell_1x_2$ and passing through $(p_1,p_2)$, whereas if $B$ is drawn randomly the homotopy curve has degree $2$.
 For instance, for $(p_1,p_2)=(1,1)$, the homotopy curve constructed by {\sc DegenerateSDP} is given by the equality

 where $\ell(x_1,x_2) = 88x_1-94x_2$ is the objective function, and with perturbation matrix